 10. Use Cooling Master

-If your Android phone is still overheating, we recommend using a professional application.
+If your Android phone is still overheating, we recommend using a third-party application.

 There are a lot of applications that claim to be great when it comes to cooling down your smartphone.
 In reality, most of them are not so effective.

 One of the exceptions is the Cooling Master app.
 The app is simple and easy to use.
-It scans your smartphone, makes a list of all the demanding apps, and then you can tap on the Cool Down button and close those apps.
+It scans your smartphone, lists all the demanding apps, and then you can tap on the Cool Down button and close those apps.